 Social Media Marketing should enhance your resume, not detract from it!

-NY Social Media Marketing Agency Owner Kris Ruby of Ruby Media Group was recently quoted in Brit + Co discussing how to make your social media profiles job search ready.
+NY Social Media Marketing Agency Owner Kris Ruby of Ruby Media Group was recently quoted in Brit + Co and AskMen discussing How to make your social media profiles job search ready and How to Use Social Media to Land a Job.
 Social Media Marketing is a critical component of your job search.
-Social Media can either help your job search or really hurt it.
+Social Media can either help your job search or hurt it.
 Taking the time to develop a personal brand and clean up your social media profiles can pay dividends in landing the perfect job.
 Below please find our top social media marketing tips for Job Seekers to keep in mind.
-Use these tips to ensure your Social Media marketing profiles are PC & Scandal Free!
+Use these tips to ensure your social media profiles are PC & Scandal Free!

 Social Media Mistakes Job Seekers Need to Avoid

-Not deleting Politically Charged Social Media Posts that could be seen as offensive- Landing a job is already challenging enough without adding politics into the mix.
+Not deleting politically charged social media posts that could be seen as offensive- Landing a job is already challenging enough without adding politics into the mix.
 Your future boss may love you, but if they see a political post that goes against their political beliefs, it, unfortunately, could sway their opinion on your candidacy for the role.
-Call it unfair or even illegal, unfortunately, social media does come into play during the hiring process and it is here to stay.
+Call it unfair or even illegal, unfortunately, social media does come into play during the hiring process.

 Personal Branding Tips for Job Seekers on Social Media

-Show Hobbies- Do you volunteer?
+Showcase Your Hobbies- Do you volunteer?
 Do you love animals?
 What makes you tick?
 Your social media profiles should reflect that.
-For example, if you love animals and spend time volunteering on the weekends, this could actually help you in the interview process if the company you want to work for is very into animal rights and works with a rescue group.
+For example, if you love animals and spend time volunteering on the weekends, this could help you in the interview process if the company you want to work for is very into animal rights and works with a rescue group.

 Share Travel/Food photos- Do you travel often or love to eat out?
 One thing that 99% of people have in common is a love of great food and travel.
 If this is part of your life, showcase some of these images- it can show your colleagues that you enjoy being part of the vibrant downtown scene in your city and that you know what’s trendy.

 Actively post on social media- Believe or not, many recruiters are fed up with the traditional recruiting channels and turn to social media to look for new candidates.
-Make sure you are active on Twitter and LinkedIN to increase visibility and get found.
+Make sure you are active on LinkedIn to increase visibility and get found.
 Your social media could actually be the reason you land a job, instead of the reason you don’t get the job!